Symmetry-Breaking in Multi-Agent Navigation: Winding Number-Aware MPC with a Learned Topological Strategy: Introduction

-In this work, we address the fundamental challenge of deadlocks caused by positional symmetry in distributed navigation, and propose a new hierarchical navigation method that learns cooperative strategies for symmetry breaking via reinforcement learning.
-The framework of our proposed method is illustrated in Fig.~\ref{fig:framework}.
-The contributions of this paper are as follows:

-\begin{itemize} \item \textbf{A hierarchical framework that unifies strategy planning and reliable execution:} We propose a new hierarchical architecture that separates the planning and execution of cooperative strategies, enabling reliable real-world execution of strategies learned through reinforcement learning.
-This division of roles allows us to combine the flexibility of RL-based strategy acquisition with the reliability of model-based control.

-\item \textbf{Learning topological cooperative strategies for symmetry breaking:} We introduce a novel approach that directly learns winding numbers as cooperative strategies involving symmetry breaking.
-By learning target winding numbers as continuous values, the Planner can plan appropriate cooperative strategies even in situations where rule-based methods fail.

-\item \textbf{Dynamic weighting for prioritizing multi-agent cooperation:} In dense environments where multiple agents cross simultaneously, the Planner learns dynamic weights that correspond to the importance of cooperation with each agent.
-By incorporating these weights into the Controller’s cost function, interactions can be considered only when necessary. \end{itemize}
+The contributions of our method are as follows.
+First, we propose a hierarchical framework that unifies strategy planning by the Planner and reliable execution by the Controller, using the notion of winding numbers.
+Second, we train the Planner via multi-agent reinforcement learning to output topological cooperative strategies for symmetry breaking.

-We validate the effectiveness of our method through extensive simulation and real-world experiments with tabletop robots named \emph{maru} (Fig.~\ref{fig:wnum_clip}).
-By comparing against established baselines, we quantitatively demonstrate the advantages of learning topological cooperative strategies and employing a hierarchical architecture.
+We validate the effectiveness of our method through extensive simulation and real-world experiments with tabletop robots named \emph{maru} (\cref{fig:wnum_clip}).
+By comparing against established baselines, we quantitatively demonstrate the advantages of employing a hierarchical architecture and learning topological cooperative strategies.